Immaculee03/rwanda-telecom-analysis/README.md

 ---
 ## 2. Instructions:

--Choose a real-world problem in one or more sectors (e.g., Health, Agriculture, Education, etc.)
+Choose a real-world problem in one or more sectors (e.g., Health, Agriculture, Education, etc.)
 - Find or use an existing public dataset
 - Conduct data preprocessing, exploratory analysis, and basic modeling in Python